Priyanchew/Canva-bulk-automation/README.md

-Here’s a sample `README.md` for your Canva bulk automation GitHub repository:

----

 # Canva Bulk Automation

 This repository automates the process of creating designs in bulk using Canva.
 By leveraging **Selenium** for web automation and **Pandas** for handling Excel files, this tool allows you to input data from an Excel sheet and automatically populate Canva templates.